Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 linkTitle: View your environments
 weight: 10
 date: 2020-12-14
-description: All of your environments displayed in one place.
 ---
 The environments page contains all of your environments in a searchable and sortable list.
 This list contains:

 * Axway Cloud SaaS environment